proofzero/rollupid/README.md

 ## Platform

-The [platform/](platform) directory is where all the core identity services.
-The Kubelt platformed is organized by "local-first" (or logically local) nodes (accounts, address, acccount, and more) organized in a graph by the Galaxy service.
+The [platform/](platform) directory is where all the core identity services are located.
+The Kubelt platform is organized by "local-first" (or logically local) nodes (accounts, address, account, and more) organized in a graph by the Galaxy service.

 ## Services